Nine hurt as closed steel plant in Baltimore collapses

-* Board elects Hamad Hashim Al Dhahab as chairman Source: (http://bit.ly/2nFV9Z4) Further company coverage:

-ANNAPOLIS, Md.
-May 5 A five-story mill building undergoing demolition at the former Bethlehem Steel plant near Baltimore collapsed on Monday, injuring nine workers, four critically, police said.
+ANNAPOLIS, Maryland A five-story mill building undergoing demolition at the former Bethlehem Steel plant near Baltimore collapsed on Monday, injuring nine workers, four critically, police said.

 The workers were inside the Dundalk, Maryland, mill tearing the building down when it collapsed, a spokesman for the Baltimore County Police Department told WBAL television.